SoftwareEngineeringToolDemos/ICSE-2013-NavClus/build-vm/README.md

 ## Note:

 * The VM boots up quickly and can be viewed from Virtual Box.
-But the "vagrant up" command runs for approximately half an hour.
+But the "vagrant up" command runs for a little over half an hour.
+* Once the provisioning is done, you'll see Eclipse opened in the VM along with the NavClus view.
 * The base box on which this VM is built is <a href=https://atlas.hashicorp.com/hashicorp/boxes/precise32>Ubuntu Server 12.04</a>
 * VM login details:<br/>
 Username: vagrant<br/>